Pokémon Go grass event guide: Get your Tangela, Meganium, and Sunflora FAST!

-If you're going out this weekend for the Pokémon Go worldwide bloom Event, here's how to get your Venusaur, Tangela, Maganium, Sunflora, and more!
+If you're going out this weekend for the Pokémon Go 'Worldwide Bloom' Event, here's how to get your Venusaur, Tangela, Maganium, Sunflora, and other grass-types!

 Pokémon Go has just announced a Worldwide Bloom Event where grass-type Pokémon like Bulbasaur, Chikorita, Sunkern, and more will all be spawning at an increased rate.
 Also, to help you catch your grass-types, Lures will be extended a full six hours all weekend.
 Here's what you need to know!